headwindtrend/usefulsearch/README.md

 Let's see some typical examples first:

-1, to find all the lines in the "buffer" (a typical text editor jargon) which contains "one" and "def" (see note) and show them on a quick panel in a shortlisted manner, you can enter like:
+1.	to find all the lines in the "buffer" (a typical text editor jargon) which contains "one" and "def" (see note) and show them on a quick panel in a shortlisted manner, you can enter like:

 	`one def//` or `def one//`

-	where the "syntax" of this example lies in a space in between and the double slashes at the end.
+	where the "syntax" of this example depends on a space in between and the double slashes at the end.

 	note: the sequential order of occurrences of these two substrings (jargon) on the line doesn't matter.

 	A possible result may show like:

 	```
 	2 <<< def
 	2 <<< one
 	 21: def run(self, text=None):
 	 51: def on_done(self, text):
 	```

 	You may use the up-arrow or down-arrow keyboard keys to highlight a line (or by rightclick it) on the quick panel, which will scroll that line into view (jargon)

-2, likewise, for lines which contains "def" yet does not contain "one", it goes like:
+2.	likewise, for lines which contains "def" yet does not contain "one", you can enter like:

 	`def -one//` or `-one def//`

 	A possible result may show like:

 	```
 	13 <<< def
 	 65: # No extra space by default